thenexthub/Codira/docs/OptimizationTips.rst

 optimizer can then infer `final` by automatically discovering all potentially overriding declarations.

-NOTE: Since in Swift the default access control level is ``internal`` anyways, by enabling Whole Module Optimization, one can gain additional devirtualization without any further work.
+NOTE: Since in Codira the default access control level is ``internal`` anyways, by enabling Whole Module Optimization, one can gain additional devirtualization without any further work.

 Using Container Types Efficiently
 =================================

-An important feature provided by the Swift standard library are the generic containers Array and Dictionary.
+An important feature provided by the Codira standard library are the generic containers Array and Dictionary.
 This section will explain how to use these types in a performant manner.

 Advice: Use value types in Array
 --------------------------------

-In Swift, types can be divided into two different categories: value types (structs, enums, tuples) and reference types (classes).
+In Codira, types can be divided into two different categories: value types (structs, enums, tuples) and reference types (classes).
 A key distinction is that value types cannot be included inside an NSArray.
 Thus when using value types, the optimizer can remove most of the overhead in Array that is necessary